kriziacamilleuayan/archa-exam/README.md

 ```
 yarn start
 ```
-- run this at `archa-exam` directory
+- run this within `archa-exam` directory
 - client will run at port `3000`
 - server will run at port `3200`